Last Updated on February 5, 2021 by Inspire Malibu

-Noticed in 1948 by coincidence by scholars at a drug firm in Denmark, Antabuse was invented to counteract parasitic contamination but the personnel who were examining it also discovered that they had dangerous effects when they drank alcohol.
+Noticed in 1948 by coincidence by scholars at a drug firm in Denmark, Antabuse was invented to counteract parasitic contamination, but the personnel who were examining it also discovered that it had dangerous effects when they drank alcohol.

 When alcohol is consumed, the liver breaks it down with the help of an enzyme named alcohol dehydrogenase.
-The liver tears it down into acetaldehyde that causes the hangover effect.
+The liver tears it down into acetaldehyde, which causes the hangover effect.
 With time, the liver is able to break the alcohol further down into the innocuous acetic acid.

 While the above holds true, it is also important to note that withdrawal and cravings will still be present